steveiliop56/notes/runtipi-traefik-dns-challenge/README.md

 ## Runtipi Traefik DNS Challenge

 Simply make the changes to the files I have here.
-Then restart tipi.
+Then restart runtipi.

 ```Bash
 sudo ./runtipi-cli restart